UAH-IC-Design-Team/osic-class/modules/module-01/demo02.md

 # Docker
 We have created a [Docker cheatsheet](https://github.com/UAH-IC-Design-Team/documentation/wiki/Docker-Cheat-Sheet) with all of the most common commands and workflows needed for this class.

+Docker has excelent documentation that can be found [here](https://docs.docker.com/).

+[Docker Hub](https://hub.docker.com/) is the default docker image repository containing many official docker base images such as Ubuntu or Alpine Linux.

 ### Basic Archetecture